 So Liz, can you tell us a little about yourself?

 I’m Liz, and I’m terrible at describing myself and what I do.
 (Laughs.)
-I’m a nutritional therapy practitioner with a background in writing, which lends itself well to my other writing endeavors – including a column on body care in Paleo Magazine, my upcoming book Modern Cave Girl, the Skintervention Guide, and my work designing nutrition materials for non-profit organizations.
+I’m a nutritional therapy practitioner with a background in writing, which lends itself well to my other writing endeavors – including a column on body care in Paleo Magazine, my current book Eat The Yolks, the Skintervention Guide, and my work designing nutrition materials for non-profit organizations.

 I’m also working on my Master’s Degree in Public Health.
 The anchor of it all, funny enough, is my blog – which both keeps me sane and enables me to be slightly nutty.
 These days, my blog is mostly focused on our new homesteading adventures: we recently moved to a 15-acre homestead and are focused on creating a more sustainable life, starting with a garden, goats, chickens, guinea fowl, and way more work than we signed up for!

 What first drew you to Paleo and nutrition in general?
 I know for me it was health issues I was trying to fix.
 Was it the same for you?

 I think, deep down, I was yearning for something more than the constant obsessing over calories, weight, and outward appearance.
 Before my lifestyle change, food was something that made me fat or made me skinny.
 It had a lot of baggage attached to it.
 So did exercise.